Take a big leap into the world of limitless opportunities

 The institutions of higher learning in India fall into the following broad categories:

-As students, teachers and managements are co-partners in raising the quality of higher education, it was decided to confer autonomous status to such institutions as have the capability to design their own curriculum, evolve innovative teaching and testing strategies.
+As students, teachers and managements are co-partners in raising the quality of higher education, it was decided to confer autonomous status to such institutions as they have the capability to design their own curriculum, evolve innovative teaching and testing strategies.
 The UGC, on the recommendation of an Expert Committee and in consultation with the State Government and the University concerned, confers the autonomous status on colleges.

-Approximately 22% of the enrollment in higher education can safely be attributed to be covered under distance education programmes.
+Approximately 22% of the enrollment in higher education can safely attributed to be covered under distance education programmes.
 Indira Gandhi National Open University (IGNOU) founded in 1985 is the apex body for imparting and monitoring the distance learning program in India.

 A number of developments have taken place regarding private initiatives in higher education.

 Today, there are a significant numbers of private universities in various states and the numbers are still growing.

 Vocational Education & Training (VET) institutions in India include the Institutes of Technology, Technical Universities and Polytechnics.
 These are aimed at preparing students to enter into various sectors, such as agriculture, business and commerce, humanities, engineering and technology, home science and health, and para-medical skills.

 The Vocational Training Market in India is worth approximately USD 1.6 billion and is estimated to be growing at 25% per annum.
 Every year, about 0.165 million students are estimated to undergo vocational training apprenticeships in state-run enterprises.
 India has one of the world’s most youthful population (53% of people are aged below 25 years according to the 2006 Census) and there are 310 million people aged between 15 and 25 years.
 It is estimated that 71 million youths will enter the working age population during 2006 – 2010.
 Here lies the significance of vocational education along with other higher education systems being imparted in the country.